Tutorial

 When producing thousands of new styles, standardized fit mannequins act as the benchmark, ensuring every sample meets brand specifications.
 This cuts down on costly errors and accelerates time-to-market.

-Whether using a traditional pinnable form for draping or leveraging digital alternatives like Picjam’s AI models for scalable content, this foundational step ensures design intent translates perfectly to the final product.
+Whether using a traditional pinnable form for draping or leveraging digital alternatives like Picjam's ghost mannequin removal tool for scalable content, this foundational step ensures design intent translates perfectly to the final product.

 How to Select a Mannequin That Aligns With Your Brand